The 10 Best Co Working Spaces in Berlin

 Whether freelancers, young start-ups or established companies - everyone finds their place in Mindspace in Friedrichstraße.
 Stylish conference rooms, designer lounges and coffee bars await creative minds and ambitious self-makers.
 And if it takes a creative break, you can enjoy the view and the sun on the roof terrace.
 In the near future, the opening of two further locations is planned.

 The Pulsraum has settled in a 500 square meter light-filled loft in a former furniture factory from 1908.
 The Coworking Space near Hermannplatz on the Kottbusser Damm offers its tenants both individual workplaces and space for presentations, events, meetings and even concerts.
 You can rent here monthly or weekly.

 Tante Renate also offers a little escape place to self-employed people who want to get out of their domestic kitchen office.
 On 230 square meters, the founders Timo Hölzer and Joana Kluge have set up a stylish creative loft in Kreuzberg.
-From just under 240 euros a month you can rent your room and enjoy benefits such as free tea and coffee, cozy sofa corners and superfixes Wi-Fi in a stylish setting.
+From just under 240 euros a month, you can rent your room and enjoy benefits such as free tea and coffee, cosy sofa corners and super fixes Wi-Fi in a stylish setting.

 WeWork can be found in several places in Berlin.
 At Hackescher Markt, it opened its doors last November.
 The Sony Center has been creative for some time.
 Individual desks, small offices and large offices for several employees can be rented.
 Coffee and lounges invite you to relax next to work.
 There are also regular massages and yoga classes.